AntoineBdS/randomXKCD/README.md

 Notify by displaying an image and lock reusing the same image.

 ## Options
-Some options are available in the script:
+Some options are available inside the script:

 - downloadDir
 - tmpDir